When someone makes some changes to their document in Google Docs they use a variety of the different available formatting options.

-How to Switch Text Color Back to Black in Google Docs
+How to Switch Text Color Back to Black in Google Docs (Guide with Pictures)

 The steps in this article were performed in Google Chrome, but they will also work in other desktop Web browsers.
 Once you complete the steps in this article, the selected text in your document will be returned to the default black color.

 Step 1: Go to your Google Drive at https://drive.google.com/drive/my-drive and open the document containing the text color that you want to change.

 Step 2: Select the text with the wrong text color.

 If you want to change the text color of the entire document, click somewhere inside the document, then press Ctrl + A on your keyboard to select everything.

 Step 3: Click the Text color button in the toolbar above the document, then select the black text color.

 The steps above have shown you how to delete custom colors in Google Docs if they had previously been applied to a selection of text in a document.